mlpack/ensmallen/doc/function_types.md

 </details>

-However, when an optimizers Optimize() method is called, two additional parameters must be specified, in addition to the function to optimize and the matrix holding the parameters:
+However, when an optimizer's Optimize() method is called, two additional parameters must be specified, in addition to the function to optimize and the matrix holding the parameters: